2023 May

 misty start to the day

 May started with the Spring booster shot for Covid.
 It seems we are on the list for Insch for the Covid shots now.
-It’s not the easiest place to get too, being very rural roads – but the little cottage hospital is quite the nicest and most friendly vaccination centre we’ve been sent to.
+It’s not the easiest place to get to, being very rural roads – but the little cottage hospital is quite the nicest and most friendly vaccination centre we’ve been sent to.

 But the vaccination shots are always a struggle for my PVS/ME.
 A couple of days in bed with mainly liquids and sleeping – that’s the ‘knock-out’ – followed by a week or two to get back to some level of energy, sleeping, and eating.
 The big challenge is to take it slowly.
-I feel OK for an hour or two, and try to do too much!
+I feel OK for an hour or two, and then try NOT to do too much!

 It has been a very slow start this year … winter has dragged on and on.
 It started early in the autumn, and hasn’t released it’s grip fully yet.